darkjinung/projet-industriel-ecp17/scrumTakeAway.md

 **3 Artifacts of Scrum**
 * Product backlog : where product owner lists product features called also stories
 * User story : is a way to describe a feature set.
-Most of the time a story is expressed as : As a XXX, I neeed YYY, So that ZZZ !
+Most of the time a story is expressed as : As a XXX, I need YYY, So that ZZZ !
 Evrery sprint is made of a set of users stories
 * Burndown chart : shows the completion of works during the sprint